 Where Is the Birth Control Patch Available?

 A doctor or a nurse practitioner must prescribe the patch.
-He or she will ask questions
+He or she will ask about

-exam.
-If recommending the patch, the doctor or nurse practitioner will write a
+If the patch is prescribed, the doctor or nurse will also provide instructions

-for a blood pressure measurement and to make sure that there are no problems.
-After
+for a blood pressure measurement and to ensure that there are no problems.
+After that,

 How Much Does the Birth Control Patch Cost?

 The cost of the patch can range from free to around $85 a month.
-Check your health
+The birth control